theRealAph/ScopeLocals/README.md

 ## Motivation

-Java programs are often built using libraries of related, reusable components.
-For example, a large application may include a server to handle each incoming request in its own thread, a database driver to provide persistence, and a logging framework to records progress or noteworthy event.
-These components often need to share data between themselves, independent from the business logic they are combined with.
+Java developers often rely on frameworks that contain distinct but complementary components.
+For example, a framework may provide a server component that handles requests by running user code; a database driver that handles persistence; and a logger that integrates events from user code and framework code.

-In this example, as a security measure, the server allocates a `Permissions` token to each thread that handles a request.
-Other server components use that token to restrict access to the operations they provide.
+Framework components need to share data between themselves, independent from the user code that they support.
+For example, the server component could create a Permissions token for each thread that handles a request, and other components could inspect the token to restrict access to the services they provide to user code.

-A thread handling a specific request normally communicates data from caller to callee via method arguments.
-However, this is not plainly not viable when the thread handling the server request calls business logic code provided by the application developer.
-The server needs some other channel to share the `Permissions` token with the driver and logger.
+Normally, code in a thread communicates data from caller to callee via method arguments.
+However, this is not viable when the server component calls user code provided by the application developer.
+The server component needs a private channel to share the Permissions token with the database driver and the logger.

-The following diagram provides a snapshot of the server application in the process of handling two different requests.
-The server dedicates a thread to each request for its duration.
-Request processing starts with a call to `Server.processRequest()` at 1.
-The server threads delegate to the business logic by calling `Application.handleRequest()` at 2.
-The business logic eventually tries to use a database connection by calling DBDriver.open() at 7.
-At this point DBDriver needs to determine whether the thread is permitted to access the database.
+The following diagram shows the server component handling two requests, each in its own thread.
+Request handling starts with a call to Server::processRequest, which delegates to user code, which eventually tries to use a database connection by calling DBDriver::open.
+At this point, DBDriver must determine whether the thread is permitted to access the database:

-In Thread 1, the `Permissions` token created by `processRequest()` permit access to the database.
-The dashed line indicates a transfer of this token to the call to `DBDriver.open()` at 7.
-This method tests the `Permissions` and proceeds to call `DBDriver.newConnection()` at 8.
+- In Thread 1, the Permissions token created by Server::processRequest allows database access.
+The dashed line indicates the token is shared with DBDriver::open, which inspects the token and proceeds to call DBDriver::newConnection.

-In Thread 2, the `Permissions` created by `processRequest()` at 1 do not permit access to the database.
-At 7 `DBDriver.open()` detects the error and proceeds to create an `InvalidPermissionException()` at 8.
+- In Thread 2, the Permissions token created by Server::processRequest does not allow database access.
+DBDriver::open inspects the token, realizes that user code must not proceed, and throws an InvalidPermissionException.

 Thread 1                                          Thread 2

     8. DBDriver.newConnection()                       8.
 InvalidPermissionException()
     7. DBDriver.open() <----------------------+       7.
 DBDriver.open() <----------------------+